Information you will need to be able to decide whether or not to buy a business

 that the vendor has the legal right to sell the business and the ability to do so (i.e. he owns it outright and there are no more owners or decision makers who could veto his decision).
 If you are buying a company or the business from a company, you can do this by looking at the registers lodged at Companies House.

-the original business plan will outline issues such as start-up finance which may notify you of any outstanding loans
+the original business plan (if there is one) will outline issues such as start-up finance which may notify you of any outstanding loans

 documents detailing outstanding loans and debts